carbon-io/presentation__qcon-2017/README.md

 ### (7.9) Comparison to async / await
 * Fibers works with callbacks or promise-based functions.
 * Fibers and coroutines support deep continuations.
 This means that you can yield at any depth in the call stack and resume there later.
 * async / await are based on generators which only support single-frame continuations.
 Yielding only saves 1 stack frame, and you must use async / await at every level of the call stack.
+This can be cumbersome, although more explicit about when yielding can occur.
 * Fibers usually result in better stack traces / error handling.

 ### (7.10) Future work (*no pun intended*)